MooreThreads/RetinaGS/README.md

   Path to the source directory containing a COLMAP or Synthetic NeRF data set.
   #### --model_path / -m
   Path where the trained model is stored.
-  #### --resolution / -r
-  Specifies resolution of the loaded images before training.
-If provided 1, 2, 4 or 8, uses original, 1/2, 1/4 or 1/8 resolution, respectively.
-For all other values, rescales the width to the given number while maintaining image aspect.
-If not set and input image width exceeds 1.6K pixels, inputs are automatically rescaled to this target.
-  #### --eval
-  Add this flag to use a MipNeRF360-style training/test split for evaluation.
   #### --bvh_depth
   Argument for controlling the number of submodels.
 Here, you would create 2<sup>bvh_depth</sup> submodels.
 In this example, bvh_depth=2, namely total 4 submodels (2 submodels for each GPU).
   #### --max_batch_size --max_load
   Arguments for controlling memory cost, a render task for a submodel weight 1 load, thus "--max_batch_size 4  --max_load 8" just set every batch as size of 4 in this case.
 If there is insufficient GPU memory, consider reducing these values.
+  #### --eval
+  Add this flag to use a MipNeRF360-style training/test split for evaluation.
   #### --EVAL_ONLY --SAVE_EVAL_IMAGE --SAVE_EVAL_SUB_IMAGE
   Perform evaluation only, and save both the rendered images and the sub-images output by each submodel involved in the rendering.